 On November 10, 2015, the Authority and Houston executed the Fourth Supplement to the Water Supply Contract to clarify and agree to the terms for the cost sharing, permitting, engineering, surveying, construction, operation and maintenance necessary for the Segment 2 of the Northeast Transmission Line.
 The Authority's estimated share of the total costs is approximately \$238,040,085.
 Houston will invoice the Authority prior to engaging a design engineer and prior to awarding the construction contract.
-The Authority has recorded a liability in the amount of \$6,817,194 for its prorata share of project costs incurred through the effective date of the Fourth Supplement.
+In the prior year, the Authority incurred costs of \$6,817,194 for its pro-rata share of project costs incurred through the effective date of the Fourth Supplement.